pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 In such a case, the Party shall take all necessary steps to initiate the dissolution process.
 Any remaining Party assets, after settling outstanding obligations, shall be donated to a registered charity.

-Section 12: Financial Management
+## Section 12: Financial Management

-12.1 The financial management of the Pirate Party UK shall be governed by the provisions set forth in the Financial Scheme adopted by the Party, in compliance with the Political Parties, Elections and Referendums Act 2000 (the Act).
+12.1 The financial management of Pirate Party UK shall be governed by the provisions set forth in the Financial Scheme adopted by the Party, in compliance with the Political Parties, Elections and Referendums Act 2000 (the Act).

 12.2 The role of the Party Treasurer, as defined in the Act and outlined in the Financial Scheme, is to ensure the Party's compliance with the requirements of the Act.